-(Cross Reference: CRIM 358) This course examines how race and class influence the risk of crime and an individuals experience in the criminal justice system.
+(Cross Reference: CRIM 358) A detailed examination of how race and class influence the risk of crime and an individuals experience in the criminal justice system.
 Special attention is paid to disparities in arrest, sentencing and corrections.
+Prerequisite: CRIM 200 or SOC 101.

-SOC 360 Latin America (LA-CDV) (3SH)
+SOC 360 Latin America (3SH)

 (Cross Reference: HIS 360, POL 360) The history of Latin America from earliest times to the present, with an emphasis on major political and social developments.
-Prerequisite: ENG 101.
+Prerequisite: ENG 111.